ChadBowman/ChadGPT/README.md

 ![ChadGPT](https://github.com/ChadBowman/ChadGPT/blob/master/assets/chadgpt.png)

-My decoder-only transformer.

-This project was created as a way for me to learn how transformers, specifically the self-attention mechanism, works.
-I relied on Andrej Karpathy's ([github](https://github.com/karpathy), [twitter](https://twitter.com/karpathy)) "[Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=6050s&ab_channel=AndrejKarpathy)" tutorial on YouTube to build out the bulk of this project.
+This project was created as a way for me to learn and get some hands-on experience with a transformer and the self-attention mechanism.
+I relied on Andrej Karpathy's ([github](https://github.com/karpathy), [twitter](https://twitter.com/karpathy)) _[Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=6050s&ab_channel=AndrejKarpathy)_ tutorial on YouTube to build out the bulk of this project.
 I highly recommend watching his video if you have a few hours to spare.

 Andrej's tutorial is largely based off of the original transformer paper from 2017, [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf?).

+This is a decoder-only transformer which means you cannot give it a prompt or input aside from a "seed" token.
+It will predict the next token so acts as a document generator.
+I would love to use what I've learned to add in the encoder half at some point.

 ## Installation
 ### Docker
-The easiest way to install and run this project is with docker.
+If you just want to get something to work quickly or want to interact with one of the pre-trained models, Docker is the best option.
 Currently CUDA is not supported with this route, so if you want to train large models you will want to build the project from source.
 The front-end is optional of course.
-This is my first React project so keep expectations in line 🤓.
+This was my first React project so keep expectations in line 🤓.
 ```
 docker pull chadbowman0/chadgpt:latest
 docker pull chadbowman0/chadgpt-frontend:latest